xversial/Foundation-Platform/docs/installation/index.md

 <a name="the-browser-installer"></a>
 #### 7. The Browser Installer

 You should see the Platform 2 installer when you navigate to the project in your browser.
-Follow its instructions.
+Follow the on screen instructions.

 <a name="custom-installer"></a>
 #### 8. Custom Installer